Skip to main content

 The acknowledgment of receipt section is the core of the document.
 The employee should confirm in their own words (through the pre-drafted declaration) that they have received a copy of the handbook, that they have been given a reasonable opportunity to read it, and that they understand its contents.
 The method of access — whether a printed copy, electronic copy via the company intranet, or emailed document — should be specified.

-The list of policies covered provides a comprehensive record of which workplace policies the employee has been made aware of.
+The list of policies covered provides a thorough record of which workplace policies the employee has been made aware of.
 The minimum policies that should be included in any UK Employee Handbook are the disciplinary and dismissal procedure (aligned with the ACAS Code of Practice on Disciplinary and Grievance Procedures), the grievance procedure (also aligned with the ACAS Code), the equal opportunities and anti-discrimination policy (reflecting the protected characteristics under the Equality Act 2010), the health and safety policy (required by section 2(3) of the Health and Safety at Work etc. Act 1974 for employers with five or more employees), the data protection and privacy policy (reflecting obligations under the UK GDPR and Data Protection Act 2018), the whistleblowing policy (reflecting the protections of the Public Interest Disclosure Act 1998), and the anti-harassment and bullying policy.

 The non-contractual status declaration is essential for preserving the employer's ability to update policies without amending every employee's contract.
 It should state clearly that the handbook is provided for guidance and information purposes and does not form part of the contract of employment unless expressly stated otherwise.
 It should also reserve the employer's right to amend, withdraw, or replace policies with reasonable notice.